Hoof Abscess in Horses | Q&A

 What causes a hoof abscess in horses?
-Here we take a look at some frequently asked questions about hoof abscesses, including the common causes.
+In this article, we look at some frequently asked questions about hoof abscesses, including describing common causes and what to do when you think your horse has one.

 The most common cause is a penetration injury to the hoof.
 This provides an entry point for bacteria to reach deep into the hoof structure and allow the infection to spread, such as a nail from a loose shoe.
 It can take up to two weeks for the bacteria to spread, resulting in an abscess, so identifying the initial cause can be difficult.